MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 12. Go back to the original directory: `C:/Users/{your_username}/.ssh/{your_folder_name}`
 13. Open the file named `id_rsa.pub` in Notepad and then minimize Notepad.
 You will come back to it later.
 You can close the File Explorer now.

-# Guide starts here if you have completed the prerequsites
+# Guide starts here if you have completed the prerequisites

 ## Registering your server

 #### 1. Purchase AX41-NVME on Hetzner

 Start by purchasing an AX41-NVME server on Hetzner in Germany or Finland, keeping in mind any one-time setup fees: [Hetzner AX41-NVME Configurator](https://www.hetzner.com/dedicated-rootserver/ax41-nvme/configurator#/)
-- Keep the option "Primary IPv4" checked and selected, as you will need it.
+- Keep the option `Primary IPv4` checked and selected, as you will need it.
 - Select the latest version of Ubuntu LTS (at the time of writing, this is Ubuntu 22.04.1 LTS (base)).
 - Optionally consider upgrading to ECC RAM near the bottom of the order page (not required).